 Optometry

-A second component of this project concerns digital photography of the visual environment.
-We will have subjects take pictures of their visual environment at designated intervals throughout the day; this will give us an idea of how much time is spent indoors and in nearwork - reading, computer use - vs. outdoors.
+Another component of this project concerns digital photography of the visual environment.
+We will have subjects take pictures of their visual environment at designated intervals throughout the day; this will give us an idea of how much time is spent indoors and in near work - reading and computer use versus outdoors.

 A third component of this project involves measurement of near focussing behavior during reading.